Lexie Priessman

 Alexis Amber "Lexie" Priessman (born January 23, 1997) is a former American artistic gymnast.
-She has represented the U.S. in various international competitions and was a National Team member from 2010 through to 2013.
+She represented the U.S. in various international competitions and was a National Team member from 2010 through to 2013.

 Personal life

 She was born in Cincinnati, Ohio, the daughter of Kraig and Vickie Priessman, and started training in gymnastics at the age of five.
+She is of Romanian Jewish descent.
 She has a brother Nicholas, a sister Jenna, and a twin sister Leah.
-Nicholas plays baseball at the Eastern Illinois University.
-Jenna is a member of the cheerleading team at the University of Cincinnati, and Leah is a dancer.
+Nicholas played baseball at Eastern Illinois University.
+Jenna was a member of the cheerleading team at the University of Cincinnati.
+Leah is an NFL cheerleader for the Cincinnati Bengals.She is the aunt to multiple nieces and nephews.

-She is currently attending Louisiana State University and is signed to their college gymnastics team.
+Priessman attended Louisiana State University where she competed as a member of their college gymnastics team.

 Junior career

 2010

 Priessman made her national debut at the 2010 Nastia Liukin Supergirl Cup in Worcester, Massachusetts, where she won the all-around.

 At the 2010 CoverGirl Classic in Chicago, IL, Priessman tied for second on vault with gymnast McKayla Maroney.
 She placed sixth all-around and on floor exercise, and she placed eighth on uneven bars.

 Priessman placed second on vault at the 2010 U.S. Junior National Championships in Hartford, Connecticut, and she placed seventh on floor.